normoes/tor/README.md

 The Socks policy rejects every SOCKS request - No client can interact using the SOCKS protocol.

 The example `torrc` configuration file below sets `/var/lib/tor` as Tor data directory.
 It also configures `/var/lib/tor/service` as the directory for the hidden service.
 Also our service on port `8000` should be available on port `8080` in the Tor network.
-If you don't supply a `hostname` and an appropriate `private_key` file, Tor will generate them itself within the **HiddenServiceDir** directory.
+If you don't supply a `hostname` and appropriate `hs_ed25519_public_key` and `hs_ed25519_secret_key` files, Tor will generate them itself within the **HiddenServiceDir** directory.
 These files will be created anew every time the container starts, except you persist them using a docker volume (For persisting the onoin service hostname, please see **Dynamic hostname and private keys**).

 ```
 SOCKSPort 0.0.0.0:9050